utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 4. System adds the problem to the exam that user is generating

 ### Extentions:
-- User Cancels request
+- *a User Cancels request
-- System redirects user back to the dashboard
+- *a1.
+System redirects user back to the dashboard

 ![](uc04.png)